opengisch/QField-docs/en/fieldwork/print-to-pdf.rst

      :width: 500px
      :alt: PDF document

-Here is there a little video showing how it works:
+A video demonstration of how the complete workflow looks:

 .. container:: clearer text-left